Flashlight Brown: Early years (1995–2001)

 They began touring across Canada in a van.
-In 1997, they managed to release a self-titled debut album through the Quebec-based Stomp Records, which they would follow up with the Running Season LP two years later.
-During this time they also managed to film a video for their song "Sonia Bianchi", which received air time on Much Music.
+In 1997, they managed to release a self-titled debut album with guitarist Tristan O'Malley through the Quebec-based Stomp Records, which they would follow up with the Running Season LP two years later with Marky Buffone through Sonic Unyon and the band's own Double A Records.
+During this time they also managed to film a video for their song "Sonia Bianchi", which received air time on MuchMusic.

 By 2001, the band had established a national touring schedule and had added the word "Brown" to their name, after some pressure from a 1970s funk band called "Flashlight".
-They then released another self-titled album (under the new name) through Union 2112 (the new version of Stomp, which had recently merged with 2112 Records).
+They then released another self-titled album under the new name, with guitarist Mikey Conroy through Union 2112 (the new version of Stomp, which had recently merged with 2112 Records).